chas-academy/u11-fullstack-js/README.md

 ### Things left to do:

-- Fix bug where you have to refresh cartPage to get updated cart after adding more items.
 - Add error handling on all forms and queries.
 (Needs back-end fix to.)
 - Fix so user is forced to be logged in to shop.
 (If time, no requirment)(Maybe with cart in localstorage and send logged in state to back-end).